ietf-wg-dnsop/draft-ietf-dnsop-structured-dns-error/draft-ietf-dnsop-structured-dns-error.md

-If the query contained the SDE EDNS option ({{client-request}}), and the DNS server returns an EDE indicating blocking or modification of the response, the DNS server MUST include additional detail in the EXTRA-TEXT field encoded as structured and machine-readable data.
+If the query contained the SDE EDNS option ({{client-request}}), and the DNS server returns an EDE indicating blocking or modification of the response, the DNS server SHOULD include additional detail in the EXTRA-TEXT field encoded as structured and machine-readable data.
+If including the additional detail would cause the response to exceed the EDNS0 size {{?RFC9715}} (and thus setting TC=1), it SHOULD be omitted.

-If the SDE option is not present, the DNS server MUST NOT include structured JSON data and MUST convey the EXTRA-TEXT field as human-readable text in accordance with {{!RFC8914}}.
+If the SDE option was not present in the DNS request, the DNS server MUST NOT include structured JSON data and SHOULD convey the EXTRA-TEXT field as human-readable text in accordance with {{!RFC8914}}.
+This provides backwards compatibility with clients and servers implementing {{?RFC8914}} but which do not implement this specification.

 Servers MAY decide to return small TTL values in filtered DNS responses (e.g., 10 seconds) to handle domain category and reputation